ChrisWhealy/wasm_sha256/docs/70-grow-memory.md

 (memory $memory (export "memory") 2)
 ```

-It safest to keep the memory page used during the SHA256 calculation completely separate from the memory page used to hold file data.
+For safety, it is wise to keep the memory page for the SHA256 calculation completely separate from the memory page used to hold file data.
-This means that as the memory allocation currently stands, only the 64Kb of memory in page 2 are available for file data.
+This means that as the memory allocation currently stands, only the 64Kb of memory in page 2 is available for file data.

 The first thing to calculate therefore is the size difference between the amount of memory currently available (64Kb) and the size of the file.